ResearchObject/ro-crate/docs/pages/resources/quick-reference.md

 | `conformsTo` | MAY | May reference contextual entities representing [RO-Crate profiles](../profiles) (specific versions are permitted) | | New |

 * Consumers that find a reference to a `Dataset` with the generic RO-Crate profile indicated MAY attempt to resolve the persistent identifier, but SHOULD NOT assume that the `@id` directly resolves to an RO-Crate Metadata Document.
+* It is NOT RECOMMENDED to resolve a relative root identifier if the metadata document was retrieved from a URI that does not end with `/ro-crate-metadata.json`, `/*-ro-crate-metadata.json` or `/ro-crate-metadata.jsonld` -- these are not part of a valid [Attached](structure.html#attached-ro-crate-package) or [Detached](structure.html#detached-ro-crate-package) RO-Crate Package.

 ## Contextual Entities